Swallowing Disorder Surgery in Phoenix, AZ

 While Achalasia is a rare disease, it can make a patient's life very hard when it strikes.
 The good news?
 It's treatable.
-Read more about achalasia and how Dr. Shawn Stevenson uses the da Vinci surgical system to treat achalasia.
+Read more about achalasia and how our surgeons use the da Vinci surgical system to treat achalasia.

 da Vinci® Heller Myotomy (Swallowing Disorder Surgery)